 Like most parents, Rachel felt the constant seesaw between work and family shouldn’t so often sit in favour of work, so she did something about it.
 Rachel is the CEO of Trehaus, a beautiful co-working space with in-house childcare.
 Setting yourself up here for the day means you can be close to your kids without having to pry their sticky fingers off your keyboard every 12 seconds (check out our review of Trehaus to see what we mean).
 Any parent who’s attempted working from home knows the infinite value of a dedicated workspace and a watchful eye on tap, so Rachel, we salute you!

-Jayne Nadarajoo – White Lodge
+Jayne Nadarajoo – The GUILD International College

 Hong Henwood – Affordable Style Files

 We just have to say it – Hong Henwood is trouble.
 By that, we mean can’t-stop-Insta-scrolling kind of trouble.
 Her Instagram feed is everything we want our home lives to be, and the good news is, it’s her job to make it happen.
 Hong runs her interior design business and Dempsey retail store the same way she dispenses her style inspo: seemingly effortlessly, with a light, breezy, fun vibe.
-We hope her kids appreciate their stylish surrounds at home, because if they don’t, we’re moving in.
+We hope her kids appreciate their stylish surrounds at home because if they don’t, we’re moving in.
 Check out Hong’s tips for creating a beautiful home.

 Natasha Cullen – Beloved Bumps